theory/justatheory/content/post/postgres/mini-summit-five.md

     latest minor release and that's Backward compatible to the earlier releases.

-*   Yurri: Right and that's a good middle ground uh for this particular case.
+*   Yurri: Right and that's a good middle ground for this particular case.
 But but of course sometimes when you do a minor upgrade you have to remember that you have to rebuild your extensions against that minor version so you can just easily transfer them yeah.

     *   *Jeremy S* in chat: The struct change in a minor is very interesting